-Every year there is appraisal season in all companies and employees are rewarded for their hard work and good performances.
-Some people switch jobs for change in work profiles and higher pay packages.
-In either case you must pay attention to the compensation structure being offered.
-A higher package does not always mean that employee take-home salary will increase by the same margin.
+Every year there is an appraisal season in all companies and employees are rewarded for their hard work and good performance.
+Some people switch jobs to change their work profile or to get a higher pay package.
+In either case, you must pay attention to the structure of compensation being offered.
+You should always ask for a tax-friendly CTC because a higher package does not always mean that your take-home salary will increase by the same margin.

-If your current or prospective employer lets you decide the compensation structure, here are some tricks to make you pay more tax-efficient.
-Pay less taxes and take home more salary.
+If your current or prospective employer lets you decide the compensation structure, then you can use some tricks given below to make your salary tax-efficient.
+They will help you pay less money as taxes and take home a bigger salary.

 Salary Structure includes various components like:

-- Variable Salary: It includes performance based incentive, sale based incentive and profit based bonus.
+- Variable Salary: It includes performance-based incentives, sale based incentives and profit-based bonuses.